creoapp/documentation/docs/tutorials/content-size-flex.md

 }
 ```

-To have the Flex form scrollable we add to its `contentSize` an extra space needed by the virtual keyboard and save the content; a naive solution would be to just add the keyboard height but that most of the case would be too much.
-So we calculate the overlapping space and just add it, plus a padding.
-This is enough to get the Flex form become scrollable by the user to display the form section hidden by the keyboard.
+To make the Flex form scrollable we increase its `contentSize` height of the amount of space required by the virtual keyboard.

+A naive solution would be to just add the keyboard height but that, most of the time, is too much.
+As a proper solution we calculate and add the overlapping space of the keyboard with the form, plus a padding.
+This is enough to get the Flex form become scrollable and, therefore, the user can scroll to see the section hidden by the keyboard.

-We also automatize the "un-hiding" by configuring the `contentOffset` to have the form at the top of the screen.
+We also automatize this by configuring the `contentOffset` to reposition (via scrolling) the form at the top of the screen.

 ![ContentSizeFlex](../images/tutorials/content-size-flex-10.png)